Tag Archive | how to protect vegetables in cold weather

 cold frame interior, miniature lights

-Setting up cold frame with new strings of miniature lights.
+Setting up the cold frame with new strings of miniature lights.

 Cold frames are simple glazed structures that give extra protection to plants when the weather is unsuitable for planting out.
 Young seedlings or transplants can be hardened off here until they’re ready for the garden.
-Also, plants that normally go dormant or die in winter can be kept green in a frame.
-And edible cool season vegetables can grow all winter in a cold frame where it’s too cold out in the open.
+Also, plants that normally go dormant or die in winter might stay green in a frame.
+Cool season greens can grow all winter in a cold frame where it’s too cold out in the open.

-Try to orient the frame’s exposure toward the south (in the northern hemisphere), which will give the greatest benefit in terms of heat gain.
-Bricks on cinder blocks (photo, right) elevate the north edge of the glazing for rain run-off and a more favorable aspect to the sun.
+Try to orient the frame’s exposure toward the south (in the northern hemisphere), which gives the greatest benefit in terms of light and heat gain.
+Bricks on the cinder blocks elevate the north edge of the glazing for rain run-off and a slightly more favorable aspect to the sun.

 Each hour of direct sunlight shining on the frame keeps the temperatures elevated and stores warmth in the ground.
 If possible, locate the cold frame out of the wind and in a warm microclimate on the south side of the house or shed.